13 May

 AI systems increasingly emulate human-like decision-making processes.
 Through reinforcement learning and imitation learning, AI can develop strategies that resemble human approaches to problem-solving, whether in games, logistics, creative pursuits, or social interactions.What makes these systems particularly effective at mimicking human behavior is their ability to balance exploration and exploitation—trying new approaches while leveraging past successes—in ways that parallel human learning.
 Advanced systems can provide justifications for their decisions that sound remarkably like human reasoning, even though they're generated through fundamentally different computational processes.

 Despite impressive advances, significant technical limitations prevent AI from truly replicating human behavior.
-Understanding these limitations is essential for any AI researcher or developer working in this domain.

 One fundamental limitation is that most AI systems lack embodied experience in the world.
 Humans develop understanding through physical interaction with their environment from birth, creating grounded concepts with sensorimotor associations.
 AI systems typically work with disembodied data representations without this experiential grounding.This absence of embodied experience contributes to AI's difficulties with common sense reasoning.
 Without direct experience of physical reality, AI struggles to develop intuitive physics, understand causality, or make basic inferences that humans find trivial.
 This limitation becomes apparent when AI makes errors that no human would make, revealing the shallowness of its apparent understanding.